TOPOFGR/react-intl-hooks/README.md

 ### Translating your app

-Translating your components it's just as easy as importing the hook you need.
+Translating your components is just as easy as importing the hook you need.

 `src/app.js`: